goldbergyoni/nodebestpractices/README.turkish.md

 <br/><br/>

-## ![✔] 1.2 Layer your components, keep Express within its boundaries
+## ![✔] 1.2 Express sınırları içerisinde komponentlerinizi katmanlayın

 **TL;DR:** Each component should contain 'layers' - a dedicated object for the web, logic, and data access code.
 This not only draws a clean separation of concerns but also significantly eases mocking and testing the system.
 Though this is a very common pattern, API developers tend to mix layers by passing the web layer objects (Express req, res) to business logic and data layers - this makes your application dependent on and accessible by Express only